rap1ds/keyword/README.md

 Alright!
 Our low-level keywords look a lot more general compared to the keywords in the basic example!

-Now let's create some high-level keywords that give parameters to the low-level keywords, saves the return value and return something themselves. `Greet Mikko` generates a greeting message for `Mikko`.
+Now let's create some high-level keywords that give parameters to the low-level keywords and return something themselves. `Greet Mikko` generates a greeting message for `Mikko`.

 ```javascript
 // high-level-keywords.js